peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-An arbitrary-precision binary float with the exponent set to 0.
+An arbitrary-precision binary floating-point number with the exponent set to 0.

 <a id="op_Implicit"></a>
 ### Implicit Operator

     public static implicit operator PeterO.Numbers.EFloat(
         sbyte inputSByte);

+<b>This API is not CLS-compliant.</b>

 Converts an 8-bit signed integer to an arbitrary-precision binary floating-point number.